espressif/esp-idf/docs/en/api-reference/protocols/mbedtls.rst

 Refer to the examples :example:`protocols/https_server/simple` (Simple HTTPS server) and :example:`protocols/https_request` (Make HTTPS requests) for more information.

-If the Mbed TLS API is to be used directly, refer to the example :example:`protocols/https_mbedtls`.
+If you plan to use the Mbed TLS API directly, refer to the example :example:`protocols/https_mbedtls`.
+This example demonstrates how to establish an HTTPS connection using Mbed TLS by setting up a secure socket with a certificate bundle for verification.

 Alternatives